symfony/symfony-docs/components/http_kernel.rst

         alt="A flow diagram showing all HTTP Kernel events in the Request-Response lifecycle.
 Each event is numbered 1 to 8 and described in detail in the following subsections."
     ></object>

-The exact details of this flow are the key to understanding how the kernel (and the Symfony Framework or any other library that uses the kernel) works.
+The exact details of this lifecycle are the key to understanding how the kernel (and the Symfony Framework or any other library that uses the kernel) works.

 HttpKernel: Driven by Events